 This is where an effective Master-planning process can be critical to the success of a project.
 A master plan provides a holistic view of the current situation, so future change can be accommodated efficiently and effectively.
 It is more than just locating existing and possible new buildings.
 As a plan for change, master planning is not always focused on growth, either.

 Every spatial problem should have a master plan to begin to solve it.
-SITE consider master planning on every project at various levels to really understand the problem and be best positioned to provide well considered solutions that may not be immediately obvious from the beginning.
+SITE consider master planning on every project at various levels to really understand the problem and be best positioned to provide well-considered solutions that may not be immediately obvious from the beginning.
 Furthermore, some solutions may not require additional building at all and can be solved with management within or reallocation of spaces.
-We have picked out our top three considerations that form the basis for effective Master-planning:

 2. Less is More